 Sensor comparison: Canon 200D vs Fujifilm X-H1

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the X-H1 is 11 percent bigger.
 As a result of these sensor size differences, the cameras have format factors, respectively, of 1.6 (200D) and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 In terms of underlying technology, both cameras are build around CMOS sensors.

 Even though the X-H1 has a larger sensor, both cameras offer the same resolution of 24 megapixels.
 This implies that the X-H1 has a lower pixel density and larger individual pixels (with a pixel pitch of 3.92μm versus 3.72μm for the 200D), which gives it a potential advantage in terms of light gathering capacity.
 In addition, the X-H1 is a somewhat more recent model (by 7 months) than the 200D, and its sensor might have benefitted from technological advances during this time.
 Coming back to sensor resolution, it should be mentioned that the X-H1 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.